monash-programming-team/FHIR_Comp_2021/solutions/Q2/statement.md

 Next, a single integer will be given on the next line, this will be the number of test cases, ~t~. ~2t~ lines follow.

-Each test start with a single line containing the values ~n~, ~k~, ~D~ and ~C~. ~n~ is the number of practitioners, and the other three are the values mentioned earlier in the problem.
+Each test will start with a single line containing the values ~n~, ~k~, ~D~ and ~C~. ~n~ is the number of practitioners, and the other three are the values mentioned earlier in the problem.

 There will be a second line, containing ~n~ space separated practitioner ids.
-We want to give bionic enhancement to all patients that have one of these practitioners as their `generalPractitioner`.
+We want to give bionic enhancements to all patients that have one of these practitioners as their `generalPractitioner`.

 ## Output